 - Gastric bypass surgery

 - Certain medications, including some antibiotics and diuretics

 Potassium citrate is a mix of potassium salt and citric acid.
 It is often a useful treatment for kidney stones, and it can also improve bone and heart health.
 Potassium citrate may be able to rebalance urine acidity and lower the risk of kidney stone formation (x).

 Aloe vera contains over 75 vitamins, minerals and other active compounds that are beneficial for the body, and the kidneys in particular, including aloemannan.
 While more research is necessary, some studies show that aloe significantly decreased oxalate in study subjects (x).
 Those with kidney or heart disease should not take aloe vera.
 Women who are pregnant or taking birth control pills should also avoid taking aloe.

 Licorice root helps to detoxify the system, which protects the kidneys and liver, as well as offering a boost to overall immunity.
 Compounds in licorice have been found in studies to fight inflammation and help the kidneys to function better (x).
-Take 600 mg daily, or as directed by your doctor.
+Take 600 mg of licorice root extract daily, or as directed by your doctor.